Welshy92/wow-ah-averages/README.md

 * [Gitpod](https://www.gitpod.io) - To write all the python.
 Also used to write the README.
 * [Google Drive API](https://developers.google.com/drive/api)
 * [Google Sheets API](https://developers.google.com/sheets/api)
+* [Lucid](https://lucid.app) - To create a flowchart.
+* [Code Institute Github template](https://github.com/Code-Institute-Org/python-essentials-template) - Used to help create the terminal that displays for users on the live page.

 ***
 ## **Deployment & Local Development**